 “Tecta America, as the nation’s leading green roof contractor, has a reputation for exceptional quality and service,” said Schaut.
 “The new roofing system we installed at Al Johnson’s Swedish Restaurant has that quality and workmanship people come to expect from FJAC.
 Our crews were honored to use their modern-day skills and technology to restore a roof system that is based on ancient methods.
 We were able to retain the character of the sod roof and the charm of Al Johnson’s Swedish Restaurant while providing a modern long-term dependable roofing system.”

-The restaurant remained open during the re-roofing project, which was completed by Memorial Day.
+The restaurant remained open during the re-roofing project, which was completed on time.

 Rolf Johnson said the family is pleased with the new roof and with the way the project was handled.

 “Everyone involved was professional and polite,” Johnson said.
 “I would recommend FJA Christiansen Roofing Co., Inc. to anyone.
 They stand behind their work.”